 Amphitheatre Backpackers Lodge

-This place is so much more than just a hostel.
-They have a swimming pool, hot tub, sauna, and even a bouldering cave!
-They offer dorms, private rooms, as well as camping and their campground is huge!
-You also get the best sunset and mountain views from there.
-They offer organized hiking tours to Lesotho, Tugela Falls, and Cathedral Peak – just to name a few.
-There’s a communal kitchen, but they also offer delicious options for breakfast, lunch, and dinner.
+Amphitheatre Backpackers Lodge in the Northern Drakensberg is so much more than just a hostel.
+When I stayed here, I was blown away by all the facilities—they have a swimming pool, hot tub, sauna, and even a bouldering cave!
+They offer dorms, private rooms, and camping, and the campground itself is huge.
+I loved watching the sunset over the mountains from here—it’s truly one of the best views in South Africa.
+They also offer organized hiking tours to Lesotho, Tugela Falls, and Cathedral Peak, just to name a few.
+There’s a communal kitchen for those who want to cook, but they also offer delicious options for breakfast, lunch, and dinner.
+Staying here was an unforgettable part of my backpacking in South Africa experience.

-For more pictures and the latest availability, check out Booking.com or HotelsCombined.
+For more pictures and the latest availability, check out Booking.com.

 8 comments